Skip to Content

 Candidates for the PGY2 specialty residencies should have completed an ASHP Accredited PGY1 Residency.
 In addition, PGY2 Residents must hold an active pharmacist license in good standing in 1 of the 50 states of the United States of America or the District of Columbia.
 However, note that an Arkansas Pharmacist license may also be required.
 See program specific requirements.

-Participation in the seasonal influenza and Coronavirus Disease 2019 (COVID-19) vaccination programs are requirements for all Department of Veterans Affairs health care personnel and trainees.
+Participation in the seasonal influenza vaccination program is a requirement for all Department of Veterans Affairs health care personnel and trainees.

 Application checklist